 SYDNEY (AP) — Australian TV star and former model Charlotte Dawson, who became an anti-bullying activist after she was targeted online, has been found dead at age 47.

 Famed for TV shows such as "Australia's Next Top Model," the New Zealand-born star had a history of depression.
 She was found dead in her Sydney apartment on Saturday morning.
-Police said there were no suspicious circumstances.
+Police said there were no suspicious circumstances, which is how they usually describe suicide.

-She revealed in her 2005 autobiography "Air Kiss & Tell" that she was frequently visited by the "depression bogeyman."
+Dawson revealed in her 2012 autobiography "Air Kiss & Tell" that she was frequently visited by the "depression bogeyman."

 New Zealand Prime Minister John Key tweeted he was "shocked and saddened" by the news of her death.